LotR: King Theoden, Lord of Horses and Awesome Speeches

 There were no small amount of choices, from the great hero Eomer to the gentle but fierce shieldmaiden Eowyn.
 I even have the Herugrim sword hanging in my office.
 However, none could capture the kingly grace of a lord of horses better than King Théoden.

 Whether through his rousing battle speeches in the pages of Lord of the Rings or through the untouchable performance of Bernard Hill, Théoden always struck the delicate balance between master warrior and caring king.
-He may not have been Aragorn, Frodo, or one of the Fellowship, but his actions echo through theirs.
+He may not have been the brave Aragorn, Frodo, or one of the Fellowship, but his actions echo through theirs.
 The blow he struck Sauron through his leadership cannot be ignored.

 The Young King Théoden